-Since it began life a little over three years ago, the Scalatra web micro-framework has evolved into a lightweight but full-featured MVC framework with a lively community behind it.
-Scalatra started out as a port of Ruby's Sinatra to the Scala language.
-Since then the two systems have evolved independently, with Scalatra gaining capabilities such as an Atmosphere integration and Akka support.
+Scalatra is a lightweight but full-featured MVC framework with a lively community and having started as a port of Sinatra it has gained capabilities such as an Atmosphere integration and Akka support.
 2

-This article explores some of Java 8’s new features, using both Java’s proposed syntax and Scala.
+A look at some of Java 8’s new features, using both Java’s proposed syntax and Scala.
 We cover lambda expressions, higher-order functions, parallel collections and virtual extension methods 27

 Scala is better than Java?
 The complexity is excessive or necessary?
 Understand the discussion about the language and Its environment.
 22